jsyang/dumberbot/README.md

 1. BoardSpaceInterface
   - controls human player; assumes BoardSpace client is open and DVONN game has commenced
+  - should know whose turn it is
+  - should be able to query the game state
+  - should be able to make moves
+  - should be able to determine when a game has ended

 2. Board
   - manages board state